jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/JunctionAnalysis/README.md

 <br/>

 ## For our analysis, filters 1b (set at 10%) and 2-4 were used.
-The complete analysis, including creation of Control sample junction/splice site databases, can be found in `AbberantSplicing_Analysis.Rmd`
+The complete analysis, including creation of Control sample junction/splice site tables, can be found in `AbberantSplicing_Analysis.Rmd`

 <br/>

 **Graphical summary of junction filtration approach:**
 ![JunctionApproach](JunctionMethod.PNG)

-## The resulting list of abberant splice sites is combined with allelic imbalance information *(see "VariantCalling")* to split abberant splice sites into **two potential biologically distinct groups:**

-1) Abberant sites resulting in nonsense mediated decay (NMD)- *if gene shows allelic imbalance*
-2) Abberant sites that do not result in NMD, but instead may result in an abnormal protein product - *if gene does not show allelic imbalance*